LOADING

 Dashiell “Dash” Snow (b.
 1981 – d.
 2009) was an American artist from New York City.
 He grew up on the Upper West Side of New York and was known to be rebellious.
 In the 1990’s he was a member of the IRAK graffiti crew and used the tag “SACE”.
 His family was well known for their philanthropy and collection of American art.

-Although he did not graduate from High School, his career as an artist started as a teenager when he started to take photographs of places, as he said “…he might not remember the next day due to hard partying…”.
 In 2005, he had his first solo art exhibition and was included in the 2006 Whitney Biennial – a huge feat for any artist.
 The Wall Street Journal profiled Dash as one of ten emerging artists in an article titled “The 23-Year Old Masters”.
-Dash was most infamously known for using his own semen applied on or splashed across newspaper photographs of police officers and other authority figures.

 Read more about Dash Snow here.